mitgd-learning/blizard.js/README.md

 # blizard.js

-> __This library is still in the development stage.
-It is incomplete but, you are welcome to contribute.__
+> __This library is No longer under development from its owner, Thank you all for the support and i hope to see you all in my future projects like the cup programming language.__
 [website tutorial (i just converted the readme to HTML so all credit to Ethan Priest AKA allyouaskfor)](http://blizardjs.ueuo.com/)
 ## Getting Started